nus-cs2113-AY2324S1/tp/docs/team/naychimin.md

         - `calculateMaxDishes`:
             - Handles the logic for calculating the number of dishes made.
             - Manages the complex logic for determining restocked ingredients and their required quantities.
-    - Pantry Class Development:
-      - Creating the Pantry class was a significant learning opportunity, especially given my initial unfamiliarity with Object-Oriented Programming (OOP) concepts.
-Developing the Pantry class presented a challenge as I had to navigate a crucial learning curve of OOP, and try to ensure the modularity of functions while interacting with various classes.
-      - The exploration of Java stream filter, a concept introduced in lectures, notably enhanced the efficiency of implemented functionality and prevented arrow-head style code.
-    - Order and Pantry Coordination:
-      - My role served as the link between the add_order and buy_ingredients commands, serving as a cohesive link that unified the data(ingredients) processing aspect of order management.
+    - The implementations as stated above served as the link between the add_order and buy_ingredients commands unified the data(ingredients) processing aspect of order management.
        - Order Processing: Seamlessly integrating logic for order success determination and the need for Pantry's ingredient stock management.
        - Pantry Stock Management: My active contribution to the Pantry class connected the use of add_order command with subsequent use of the buy_ingredients command, making it a central hub for order processing, dish availability checks, and ingredient restocking prompts.

 2. **Encoding of Sales**
     - Implemented encoding for the Sales object, involving: